gangdong/gangdong.github.io/_posts/2019-01-23-Python-python3.6-installation-ubuntu.md

 david@david-VirtualBox:~$ python --version
 Python 3.6.0
 ```
-If you don't see the Python3.6.0, instead, you see Python3.5.0, which means your system's default python APP is python3.5.
-You need to use "update-alternatives --config python" command to switch it to python3.6.
+If you don't see the Python3.6.0, instead, you see Python3.5.0 or else, which means your system's default python APP is python3.5.
+You need to use "update-alternatives --config python" command to switch it to python3.6.<br>
 Like this.
 ```
 sudo update-alternatives --list python